 Chairperson, Immigration Law Committee, American Bar Association, Solo and Small Firm Division

 Community And Family

 When it comes to helping immigrants, I do not believe being a lawyer is enough.

-Thus, I voluntarily sponsor annual citizenship drives and local Q&A forums for immigrants in the Southern California area.
+Thus, I voluntarily sponsor annual citizenship drives and monthly local training forums on immigration issues in the Southern California area.
 A few years back, I was honored to be elected as the American Bar Association National Chairperson of the Solo and Small Firm Immigration Law Committee.

 I author fairly popular blog posts on immigration law, politics, and policy, which attempt to provide unique, authentic, and sometimes controversial insights about immigration news, events, and rules.

 Recently, I kicked off a talk show, “Immigration Live,” featuring grassroots leaders and immigrants sharing insights to help guide you, your family, and your friends on the journey to immigration success.

 I live in Riverside County with my wife and two young children.
 My oldest son is also a lawyer and manages our San Diego and Escondido law offices.